 Scholarships are available to full-time and part-time students.
 To be considered for a full-time Scholarship, applications with all required supporting documents must be mailed and postmarked by June 25 to be considered for a scholarship award for the academic year beginning in the fall of the same year.
 Applicants applying for their first scholarship from the Fund must use the Full-Time Scholarship Application.
 Those applicants who have received previous scholarships from the Fund must use the Subsequent Scholarship Application.
 Both forms are linked below.

 Students attending school part-time may apply for a scholarship using the Part Time Scholarship Application (linked below).
-The deadline for part-time scholarship applications is September 1 annually.
+Part-time scholarship applications may be submitted at any time throughout the year and will be acted upon by the Trustees at their next scheduled meeting.

 No Patron is entitled to more than four scholarships (full and/or part time) in a lifetime.